 How Citi Price Rewind Works

-After you purchase something using your eligible Citi credit card, either online or in-store, you’ll need to log on to your account online and select the item to begin a Price Reward search.
+After you purchase something using your eligible Citi credit card, such as the Citi ThankYou Premier card, either online or in-store, you’ll need to log on to your account online and select the item to begin a Price Rewind search.

 The hope is that the item is in Citi’s Price Rewind database – you can look up your item by UPC code, product name, model number, or by description.